 “God, I need you to help me be a better communicator in my marriage.
 Help me to be honest and transparent when we talk together and help me listen and understand what ____________ is saying.”

->

-> Now…On your way back home at a red light or stop sign, start kissing each other.
-And, don’t stop…until someone behind you honks!
+Now…Start kissing each other on your way home at a red light or stop sign.
+And don’t stop…until someone behind you honks!
 Give a friendly wave, and be on your way.

->

-> - Pick up your kids and explain that bed time is going to be quick tonight because Mommy and Daddy are “tired”
+- Pick up your kids and explain that bed time is going to be quick tonight because Mommy and Daddy are “tired”

 - Put on some romantic music and turn the lights down low